-The 56F8355 and 56F8155 support program execution from internal memories.
+The 56F8345 supports program execution from internal memories.
 Two data operands can be accessed from the on-chip data RAM per instruction cycle.
-These devices also provide two external dedicated interrupt lines and up to 49 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.
+The 56F8345 also provides two external dedicated interrupt lines and up to 49 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.